kiorky/croniter/README.rst

     2027-01-01 04:00:00
     2038-01-01 04:00:00

-However, when only concerned with dates within the next 5 years, simply set ``max_years_between_matches=5`` an then no matches are found, and no additional cycles are wasted on unwanted matches far in the future.
+However, when only concerned with dates within the next 5 years, simply set ``max_years_between_matches=5`` in the above example and then no matches are found.
+No additional cycles are wasted on unwanted matches far in the future.

 Iterating over a range using cron
 =================================